In This Article

 Local Law 11 / FISP: Facade Inspection (5-Year Cycle)

 The QEWI must classify the facade as Safe, Unsafe, or SWARMP (Safe With a Repair and Maintenance Program).
-Unsafe conditions require immediate notification to DOB and property owner, and emergency repairs must commence within 24 hours.
-A SWARMP designation allows 2 years for repairs, with a subsequent inspection confirming Safe status.
+Unsafe conditions trigger immediate notification and protective action under current DOB rules, while SWARMP items must be tracked and closed out within the active program requirements.

 Tip: Retain records of your previous FISP inspection report.
 A new QEWI reviewing the same building benefits from the prior observation history, reducing inspection scope and often cost.
 Asvakas Engineering maintains records for all repeat-client FISP programs.